Distracted Driving- Safety Starts with Each of Us

 Distracted driving can be visual- taking your eyes off the road.
 It can be manual, taking your hands off of the wheel.
 Or the distracted driving can be cognitive- taking your mind off of driving.
 Distracted drivers compromise the safety of drivers, passengers, pedestrians.
 Probably each and every one of us have dealt with another driver that you could clearly tell they was distracted and not paying any attention to what was going on around them.
 Those drivers that you see weaving in and out of their lane or possibly you can see the screen in front of them while traveling behind them!

 Increased awareness about attentiveness and safe driving often prompt many to reconsider their daily driving habits.
-This awareness and subtle changes in driving behaviors can prevent a major crash causing serious injury or death.
+This awareness and subtle changes in driving behaviors can prevent most of the major causes of collisions.

 Misconceptions of Distracted Driving